vgarmes/vgarmes.github.io/src/content/blog/oh-my-posh-shell.md

 ## Change the color scheme

-Also, in **Appearance** tab, you can change the color scheme.
-Choose whichever you prefer.
-I used *One Half Dark*.
+In **Appearance** tab, you can also change the color scheme.
+I used *One Half Dark*, choose whichever you prefer.

 Depending on your preferences, you might also want to make the background of your terminal translucent.
 For doing so, you can find the **Transparency** settings in the same tab.